 Applied Methods for Trade Policy Analysis: A Handbook,

-Modelling Trade Policy: Applied General Equilibrium Assessments of North American Free Trade,
+Modeling Trade Policy: Applied General Equilibrium Assessments of

 Preferential Trade Arrangements, Induced Investment, and National Income in a Heckscher-Ohlin-Ramsey Model,